File Cabinet Makeover with Chalkboard PaintAugust 21, 2013 | FILED UNDER: Storage Solutions, Paint

 As I was on the lookout for more office storage, the file cabinet immediately caught my eye.
 See below for a step by step tutorial of how I transformed it!

-Supplies to Paint File Cabinet
+Supplies for File Cabinet Makeover

 - Fine grit sand paper